 During the Second Intifada, between 2000 and 2005, 1,100 Israelis were murdered, and 8,000 were wounded.
 Almost every family in Israel has a relative, friend, co-worker or classmate who was murdered or wounded during the wave of suicide bombings that occurred during this horrific time.

 Israelis were afraid to go to restaurants, enjoy a night at the cinema, go grocery shopping or even send their children to school during the Second Intifada.
 It was a sad period in Israeli history.

-However, suicide bombings did not begin with the Second Intifada, for they started much earlier during the early 1990’s, as part of a Hamas and Palestinian Islamic Jihad effort to derail the peace process.
-In 1996, a Hamas terrorist blew himself up at Dizengoff Center on the eve of Purim, murdering 13 Israelis and wounding 130.
+However, suicide bombings did not begin with the Second Intifada; they started much earlier, during the early 1990’s, as part of a Hamas and Palestinian Islamic Jihad effort to derail the peace process.
+In 1996, a Hamas terrorist blew himself up at Dizengoff Center in Tel Aviv on the eve of Purim, murdering 13 Israelis and wounding 130.

-“The world is a crazy place where people kill each other and never learn,” said Faina Dorfman, who lost her 15-year-old daughter Genya in this particular terror attack.
+“The world is a crazy place where people kill each other and never learn,” said Faina Dorfman, who lost her 15-year-old daughter Genya in that attack.
 “Like everyone else, I never thought this madness would reach me, my family.”

-On March 27, 2002, 30 civilians were massacred during a Passover Seder at the Park Hotel in Netanya, overlooking the Mediterranean Sea.
-140 more people were injured.
-Eye-witness Maxim Elkrief proclaimed, “I saw people lying on the floor.
+On March 27, 2002, 30 civilians were massacred at a Passover Seder at the Park Hotel in Netanya, and 140 were injured.
+According to eye-witness Maxim Elkrief, “I saw people lying on the floor.
 Guests were screaming.
 Severed arms, legs and a head were all over the place.
 Tables were smashed and the upholstery was torn out of chairs.
 It was so pretty, with crisp white tablecloths and flower arrangements, and then everything turned black.”

 By Rachel Avraham